Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

-Because~\theDevice{} leverages active acoustic sensing, it is necessary to evaluate the performance with environmental sounds.
-The two selected sound noise scenarios are visualized in the ``Music'' and ``Talking'' columns in Fig~\ref{fig: pose-robust}(a).
-With the participant's choice of music played at their preferred volume, we do not see performance degradation for both the user-independent (p=0.94) and -dependent (p=1) models when compared to the result in the training setting shown in Fig~\ref{fig: pose-robust}(a).
-However, when the participant talks as they perform the gestures, we see a small degradation without statistical significance: 0.4mm and 1.7mm increase in MPJPEs for the user-dependent (p=1) and user-independent (p=0.08) models, respectively.
+With the participant's choice of music played at their preferred volume, we do not see performance degradation for both the user-independent (t$_{253}$=-0.81, p=0.94) and -dependent (t$_{253}$=0.114, p=1) models when compared to the result in the training setting shown in Fig~\ref{fig: pose-robust}(a).
+However, when the participant talks as they perform the gestures, we see a small degradation without statistical significance: 0.4mm and 1.7mm increase in MPJPEs for the user-dependent (t$_{253}$=0.39, p=1) and user-independent (t$_{253}$=2.6, p=0.08) models, respectively.
 We are unsure about the cause of the different effects brought by music and talking, but regardless, the system still performs well with environmental sounds.